-GEO 200AN - Geographical Concepts (4 unit, fall quarter)

-GEO 200BN - Theory and Practice of Geography (4 units, winter quarter)

-GEO 200CN - Computational Methods in Geography (4 units, spring quarter)

-GEO 200DN - Methods of Socio-Spatial Analysis in Geography (4 units, winter quarter)

-GEO 200E - Advanced Research Design in Geography (2 Units, fall quarter the second year in the program).
+GEO 200AN - Geographical Concepts (4 unit, fall quarter) GEO 200BN - Theory and Practice of Geography (4 units, winter quarter) GEO 200CN - Quantitative Geography (4 units, spring quarter) GEO 200DN - Methods of Socio-Spatial Analysis in Geography (4 units, spring quarter) GEO 200E - Advanced Research Design in Geography (2 Units, fall quarter the second year in the program).
 GEO 297 - Geography Graduate Group Seminar (2 quarters)

 2.b.
-Area of Geographic Depth or Specialized Area of Study Core Course(s) and Methods Course(s).
+Area of Depth Core Course(s) and Methods Course(s).
 Students are encouraged to take these core courses their first year in the program.
 The graduate advisor will not waive these core courses unless the student has transcript notation and a syllabus from a similar graduate-level course taken at another institution.

-Geographic Depth Courses - 16 units in one sub-discipline Every student is required to take at least 16 units of Geographic Depth Courses from a pre-approved selection of courses in ONE of the four recognized subdisciplines of Geography listed below.
-Students may petition for substitutions to this list, subject to approval first by their Guidance Committee and then the GGG Executive Committee:
+Area of Depth Courses - 16 units in one sub-discipline

+Every student is required to take at least 16 units of Geographic Depth Courses from a pre-approved selection of courses in ONE of the four recognized subdisciplines of Geography listed below.
+Students may petition for substitutions to this list, subject to approval by a Graduate Advisor.

-- Environmental Sciences (see appendix IV for approved courses) - Methods, Models, and GIScience (see appendix V for approved courses) - Nature & Society (see appendix VI for approved courses) - People, Place, and Region (see appendix VII approved course) - 3) Restricted electives specified by the Area of Emphasis or Concentration. - 4) At least 36 course units of courses must be at the graduate level (200-level) and distributed appropriately between the major and minor(s).
-Each minor must have at least one graduate-level course. - 5) Coursework and specializations must be approved by the student's Guidance Committee, then reviewed by the Graduate Advisor, and then approved by the Graduate Group Executive Committee.
+- Environmental Sciences (see appendix IV for approved courses) - Methods, Models, and GIScience (see appendix V for approved courses) - Nature & Society (see appendix VI for approved courses) - People, Place, and Region (see appendix VII approved course)

+3) Restricted electives specified by the Area of Depth or other area of specialization.

+4) At least 36 course units of courses must be at the graduate level (200-level) and distributed appropriately between the major and minor(s).
+Each minor must have at least one graduate-level course.

+5) Coursework and specializations must be approved by the student's Guidance Committee, then reviewed by the Graduate Advisor, and then approved by the Graduate Group Executive Committee.